johker/phtm/README.md

 - core contains the implementation of the spatial pooler and the temporal memory
 - proxy contains the message broker
 - msg contains the encoding of data in the message payload
-- ui contains the d3 visualization
+- ui contains the a visualization of the program graph (TBD)

 ### How to run